namhyung/uftrace/doc/uftrace-record.md

 WATCH POINT
 ===========
 The uftrace watch point is to display certain value only if it's changed.
-It's conceptually same as debugger's but only works at function entry and exit so it might miss some updates.
+It's conceptually same as other debuggers but only works at function entry and exit so it might miss some updates.

 As of now, following watch points are supported: